Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Related Work

-This paper focuses on MIM, which takes the advantage of vision transformers which formulate each image patch into a token.
-Hence, the tokens can be arbitrarily masked (discarded from the input data) and the learning objective is to recover the masked contents at the pixel level~\cite{MAE2022,xie2022simmim}, the feature level~\cite{bao2021beit,maskfeat}, or in the frequency space~\cite{devil}.
-MIM has shown an important property named scalability, \textit{i.e.}, augmenting the amount of pre-training data (\textit{e.g.}, from ImageNet-1K to ImageNet-22K) and/or increasing the model size (\textit{e.g.}, from the \textsf{base} level to the \textsf{large} or \textsf{huge} level) can boost the downstream performance~\cite{MAE2022,chen2022context}, which aligns with the observations in language modeling~\cite{devlin2018bert,gpt3}.
-Researchers also tried to understand the working mechanism of MIM, such as separating representation learning from the pretext task~\cite{chen2022context}, altering the input~\cite{beyond,fang2022corrupted} or output~\cite{bao2021beit,maskfeat,devil} of the framework, increasing the difficulty of reconstruction~\cite{kakogeorgiou2022hide,beyond}, introducing supervision from other modalities~\cite{mvp,beitv2}, \textit{etc}.
+This study focuses on MIM, which takes advantage of ViTs that formulate each image patch as a token.
+The tokens can be arbitrarily masked (discarded from the input data) and the learning objective is to recover the masked contents at the pixel level~\cite{MAE2022, xie2022simmim, tian2022beyond, tian2023integrally}, the feature level~\cite{bao2021beit, maskfeat, zhang2022cae}, or in the frequency space~\cite{devil}.
+MIM has shown an important property named scalability, \textit{i.e.}, augmenting the amount of pre-training data (\textit{e.g.}, from ImageNet-1K to ImageNet-22K) and/or increasing the model size (\textit{e.g.}, from the base level to the large or huge level) can boost the downstream performance~\cite{MAE2022, chen2022context}, which aligns with the observations in language modeling~\cite{devlin2018bert, gpt3}.
+Recent large vision models~\cite{fang2023eva, fang2023eva02, wang2023internimage} also adopt MIM for pre-training, which significantly boosts the performance.

-Most existing MIM methods worked on the plain vision transformers, yet the hierarchical vision transformers have higher potentials in visual recognition.
-The first work which tried to bridge the gap was SimMIM~\cite{xie2022simmim}, but the overall pre-training overhead was largely increased because the entire image (with dummy masked patches) were fed to the encoder.
-This issue was later alleviated by reforming the hierarchical vision transformers~\cite{hivit,huang2022green} to fit MIM better.
-This paper inherits the design and goes one step further by integrating the neck (\textit{e.g.}, a feature pyramid) into the pre-training phase, constructing the integrally pre-trained transformer pyramid network.